DeepSenseCA/echofilter/docs/source/usage_guide.rst

 Quick Start
 -----------

-Note that it is recommended to close Echoview before running echofilter so that echofilter can run its own Echoview instance in the background.
+Note that it is recommended to close :term:`Echoview` before running echofilter so that echofilter can run its own Echoview instance in the background.
 After echofilter has started processing the files, you can open Echoview again for your own use without interrupting echofilter.